mhmelshaaer/forecasting/README.md

 5. Run the server: `docker-compose up server`.
 6. Run the client: `docker-compose up client`.
 You can scale the clients as many as you want.
 Ex. `docker-compose up --scale client=5 client`.

+### Run Tests

+Before running the below command, make sure that you build the client docker service as mentioned in the previous section point No. 4

+1. From the client directory, run: `docker-compose -f docker-compose.yml -f docker-compose.test.yml up test`.